Pavel Složil: Career

+Coaching

 Složil served as Steffi Graf's coach from November 1986 until the end of 1991.
 Shortly after the start of his tenure as Graf's coach, she had her Grand Slam breakthrough year in 1987, winning six tournaments and then defeating Martina Navratilova in the French Open.
 Graf went on to be a finalist at Wimbledon and the US Open, losing both times to Navratilova.
 The next year, Graf achieved a calendar year's Grand Slam, a feat performed only twice before.
 She also won the 1988 Olympics singles and the Wimbledon ladies' doubles that same year.

 From 1987 through 1991, coached by Složil, Graf won ten Grand Slam singles championships, winning the Australian Open (1988–89-90), the French Open (1987–88), Wimbledon (1988–89-91) and the US Open (1988–89), plus numerous side tournaments.

 He subsequently served as coach for Jennifer Capriati, Anna Kournikova and Magdalena Maleeva between 1992 and 1999.

 In 2002, he began work at the World Tennis Club in Naples, Florida.
 He served there as Tennis Director until 2014 when he began coaching and teaching at the Sanchez-Casal Tennis Academy, also in Naples.
-There he works with the junior players in the morning and continues to teach tennis to a wide range of players.
+There he worked with the junior players in the morning and continues to teach tennis to a wide range of players.